M4GNV5/PtrsStuff/README.md

 //type passed to callbacks of a WebSocketServer, do not construct this yourself struct libwebsock_client
 {
+	userdata : pointer; //can be used to store a pointer to your own data

-	get server; //retrieve the server object a client is connected to
+	get server; //retrieve the WebSocketServer a client is connected to

 	send(text); //send text to the client
 	sendBinary(buff, len); //send binary data to the client